 10 Warning Signs Your Dog or Cat Needs a Vet Visit (Kirkland & Seattle Area)

 Worried about your pet but unsure whether it’s serious?
-Here's how to tell when it’s time to see a vet—and why sooner is almost always better.
+Here's how to tell when it’s time to see a vet and why sooner is usually better.

 Should I Take My Dog or Cat to the Vet?

-Pets can’t tell us when they’re in pain, but they do show us—if we know what to look for.
-At Holly Vet Clinic, we believe in helping you catch problems early, when treatment is often simpler and more affordable.
-Below are 10 warning signs that your dog or cat might need a veterinary visit.
+Pets can’t tell us when they’re in pain, but they do show us if we know what to look for.
+At Holly Vet Clinic, we help you catch problems early, when treatment is often simpler and more affordable.
+Below are 10 warning signs that your dog or cat may need a veterinary visit.

 1. Sudden Changes in Appetite

-If your pet stops eating or starts eating far more than usual, it may signal issues like dental pain, infections, or even organ dysfunction.
+If your pet stops eating or starts eating far more than usual, it may signal dental pain, infection, or organ dysfunction.
 Don’t wait to investigate sudden appetite changes.

 2. Vomiting or Diarrhea